SudheeraDasari/M3_GRP53/2_BiCom_System/README.md

 This is similar to RKE which is used for locking and unlocking but it is ubidirectional whereas BiCom System operates in bidirectional which operates by radio waves in a particular frequency.
 The BiCom System functionality differs from RKE system.It is the extension of the undirectional RKE System.

+## Identifying Features
+* It will prints window status when user pressed button once.
+* It will show alarm status when user pressed button twice.
+* It will show car battery information when user presssed button three times.
+* It will show the status of Door when user pressed button four times